D2KLab/frugal-ai-challenge-eurecom/README.md

 * [covid-twitter-bert](https://huggingface.co/digitalepidemiologylab/covid-twitter-bert) (336M parameters)

 As an alternative to light-weight models, we have also tried using SVM from sklearn library instead of MLP.

+The code for the other experiments is available in the [other-experiments notebook](other-experiments.ipynb).
+Change the variable MODEL for the different available models.

 # Results (unofficial)
 We train each model on the same 80% of the data and test them on the same 20%.
 Energy and emissions might vary depending on hardware used.